cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 webpack --config src/webpack/webpack.config --env.disableAggregateTranslations
 ```

-The `webpack` command is available to applications consumeing terra-toolkit.
+The `webpack` command is available to applications consuming terra-toolkit.

 The major change with webpack4 plugins is that the mini-css-extract-plugin now replaces extract-text-webpack-plugin which is no longer maintained.